merkwur/stock-market-analysis/README.md

 Simple stock market data analysis tool.

-Add new flags to customize the plots.
+Add a flags to customize the plots.

 ```
 -p      # Plots the candlestick chart